 "For every one person who lives a long life of unhealthy choices, there are countless others who die prematurely because of them," says Robert Schreiber, MD.
-Betting that you will be one of these people is playing a game of Russian roulette, he says.
+He's a doctor at Hebrew SeniorLife, an affiliate of Harvard Medical School.

-You should also limit foods that may raise the risk of health problems, like sweets. " Chocolate has some nutritional value, but is also high in sugar and fat," says Jen Sacheck, PhD.
-Sacheck is an assistant professor at Tufts University's Friedman School of Nutrition Science and Policy in Boston.
+Cut back on sweets.
+If you really love chocolate, enjoy it in small amounts, keeping the calories in mind. " Chocolate has some nutritional value but is also high in sugar and fat," says Jen Sacheck, PhD, a nutrition professor at Tufts University's Friedman School of Nutrition Science and Policy.

 - Plan meals ahead of time to ward off unhealthy temptations.

 - Upgrade to healthier ingredients.
 For example, make an omelet with egg whites and vegetables, instead of piling on cheese and sausage.

 - Serve yourself smaller portions.

 - Slow down when you eat.
 You'll give your body a chance to feel full.

 Step 2: Exercise Regularly

 Make fitness a part of your daily life.
 A good goal is 150 minutes of moderate exercise each week.
 You can break that into five sessions if each session lasts for 30 minutes.
 Or you can do it for less time, as long as you make your activity more challenging.